 Colleges offer scholarships for the arts, academics, sports, and financial need.
 Here are the different types of scholarships that you may fall into:

 Students who excel in high school because of their grade point average (GPA) or SAT/ACT scores receive these kinds of scholarhips.

 Although it’s harder to receive, you might qualify for a merit based scholarship for the arts and athletics.

 You can apply for a scholarship based on financial need.
 When you enter college, you will have to fill out a free application for federal student aid (FAFSA).
 This form asks you to identify your assets, income, and dependency status and determines your expected family contribution (EFC).

 You could end up receiving financial aid from the federal government and from your state government.

 Private colleges also provide financial aid to students.
 For private colleges, you will still complete a FAFSA.
-The financial aid office then subtracts the EFC from the annual tuition fee of their college to determine how much of a grant will be given to you.Save yourself a lot of money.

 You can receive a student-specific scholarship for reasons such as gender and race.
 Many colleges have alumni programs that fund scholarships for students of a certain race.
 Private organizations and other corporations do the same.